Mighty and meek say farewell to Pope Francis during Vatican funeral and last popemobile ride

 Even before he became pope, Francis had a particular affection for St. Mary Major, home to a Byzantine-style icon of the Madonna, the Salus Populi Romani.
 He would pray before the icon before and after each of his foreign trips as pope.

-The popemobile that brought his coffin there was made for one of those trips: Francis' 2015 visit to the Philippines, and was modified to carry a coffin.
+The popemobile that brought his coffin there was made for one of those trips: Francis’ 2016 visit to Mexico, and was modified to carry a coffin.

 The choice of the basilica was also symbolically significant given its ties to Francis' Jesuit religious order.
 St. Ignatius Loyola, who founded the Jesuits, celebrated his first Mass in the basilica on Christmas Day in 1538.

-Note: This story has been corrected to reflect that the popemobile that carried Francis’ coffin was made for his 2016 visit to Mexico, instead of his 2015 visit to the Philippines.